Police responding to active shooter at Boulder, Colorado, supermarket

+Federal law enforcement sources told ABC News there are multiple victims, but it's not immediately clear if they were referring to fatalities or injuries.

 A law enforcement source told ABC News that a suspect opened fire on officers responding to a report of someone shot in the parking area.
-The suspect was armed with a long gun, sources told ABC News.
+The suspect was allegedly armed with a long gun.

 Police in Boulder tweeted Monday that the shooter is at a King Soopers grocery store.